openstack/openstack-ansible-os_panko/README.rst

    # Needed for panko to talk to memcached
    memcached_servers: 127.0.0.1
    memcached_encryption_key: "some_key"
-   # Needed for panko to locate and connect to the RabbitMQ cluster
-   panko_rabbitmq_password: "secrete"
-   rabbitmq_servers: "10.100.100.2"
-   rabbitmq_use_ssl: true
-   rabbitmq_port: 5671
    # Needed to setup the panko service in Keystone
    keystone_admin_user_name: admin
    keystone_admin_tenant_name: admin